-- Glometer Route ort listed for a 2016 Scottish ansport Award ommunity Links Funding initial monitoring undertaken by Argyll and gugs council indicates that in excess of 9000 people have used the path since August averaging around 2500 users per month during summer 2015 and this figure is espected to grow now that all sections of the route are complete and open for use.
+Initial monitoring undertaken by Argyll and Bute Council indicates that in excess of 9000 people have used the path since August averaging around 2500 users per month during summer 2015 and this figure is expected to grow now that all sections of the route are complete and open for use.
 The three distilleries located along the route of this path are key tourist destinations visited by thousands annually and it is considered that many of these visitors will now use this path which will enhance their experience by enabling tourists to take in some of the fantastic local scenery whilst they walk or cycle between distilleries.
-In addition, there are a number of local sic and whisky festivals which will also benefit from the safe walking and cycling links created by the path.
+In addition, there are a number of local music and whisky festivals which will also benefit from the safe walking and cycling links created by the path.